qnl/qnl_nonmarkov_ml/qutrit_lstm/README.md

 ![Verification](histogram_example.png)

 The histogram of validation trajectories is overlayed with the averaged strong readout results.
 Ideally, the averaged strong readout results should follow the mean of the histogram at each timestep.

+Finally, we can also quantify the training success with statistical measures of the fidelity and the trace distance.
+These are automatically printed when you run `analyze.py`.
+Please note that we use the definition of fidelity with the square (see [Wikipedia](https://en.wikipedia.org/wiki/Fidelity_of_quantum_states)).

 ## Further analysis